rishabdesai/codeWithKid/coding-with-kids/source/index.rst

 Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

+This is a new text from vs code file

 .. caution::
    This is a caution